Add To Favorites

 Create a festive fall decoration with 3-D paper sculptures of seasonal fruits and vegetables.
 Fill your horn of plenty with symbols of local produce for an Earth-friendly display.

-Cover your art area with newspaper.
+Cover the art area with recycled newspaper.
 Blend Crayola Fingerpaint to make a rich fall palette or colors.
 To make the cornucopia, paint one side of a paper plate.
 Use your fingers to make a basket-weave design.
 Set it aside to dry.

 Cover watercolor papers with an array of autumn harvest colors.
 Paint all sides of a few lunch bags as well, to become pumpkins or beets.
 Create texture with your fingers and thumbnail scratches.
 Make variegated colors for realism.
-Be prepared to share your decorated paper with classmates.
+Students will share the decorated paper with classmates.

 After the paper plate is dry, flip it over and paint the other side.
-Again, create a basket-weave design with your fingers.
-Air-dry your paintings.
+Again, create a basket-weave design with fingers.
+Air-dry the paintings.

 Tear, cut, roll, and/or crumple your painted papers into familiar fruits and vegetables.
 Here are a few ideas.
 To make carrots, roll orange paper into a tight cone.
 Twist strips of green paper together for leaves.
 Glue together.